-Fitzharrys School Northcourt Road Abingdon OX14 1NP Tel: 01235 520698 Email: office.4127@fitzharrys.school Headteacher: Mr W Speke, BA (Hons) 15th April 2024 Dear Parent/Carer, Getting GCSE Ready in English I am writing to tell you about our initiative in English for Year 9, focusing on getting GCSE ready.
+Getting GCSE Ready in English

+I am writing to tell you about our initiative in English for Year 9, focusing on getting GCSE ready.

 In order to start the GCSE course in Year 10 with a firm foundation, students need to have knowledge in five key areas.
-Students have already discussed this with their English teachers and have a Personal Learning Checklist for each of these knowledge areas in their exercise books.
-They are: - technical: students need to have mastered word class, and to have mastered a range of literary technical terms - 2. analytical: students need to have mastered the procedure for analysing quotations - 3. textual: students need to know the content and context of six poems - 4. comparative: students need to have mastered the skill of writing a comparative paragraph - 5. independent: students need to know how to revise.
+Students have already discussed this with their English teachers within the last term and have a Personal Learning Checklist for each of these knowledge areas in their exercise books.
+They are:

+- 1. technical: students need to have mastered word class, and to have mastered a range of literary technical terms - 2. analytical: students need to have mastered the procedure for analysing quotations - 3. textual: students need to know the content and context of six poems - 4. comparative: students need to have mastered the skill of writing a comparative paragraph - 5. independent: students need to know how to revise.

-Over the next few weeks, you should see your child spending an hour per week working through a homework booklet which focuses on the technical and analytical knowledge areas.
+Since they started covering some of their GCSE poetry content, your child should have been spending an hour per week working through a homework booklet which focuses on the technical and analytical knowledge areas.

 One aspect of this homework is that students should be testing themselves on flashcards of key terms.
 The best method of using flashcards for revision is to look at one side and attempt to recall the other.
 When a student gets an answer correct, the card goes into the "right" pile, and when they get it incorrect, it goes into the "wrong" pile.
 Students should then retest themselves on the "wrong" pile until they get them all right.
-It is best to do this frequently, which is why it will form part of Year 9 English homework each week this term.
-For the first two weeks, we will ask students to do the easier version of this, which is to look at the definition and try to recall the technical term; for the second two weeks they will progress to the harder version, which is to look at the technical term and try to recall the definition.
+It is best to do this frequently, which is why it forms part of Year 9 English homework each week for this unit.
+We recommend students do the easier version of this to begin with, which is to look at the definition and try to recall the technical term; they can then progress to the harder version, which is to look at the technical term and try to recall the definition.